8:00 a.m. until sunset Monday through Sunday

 Equipment rentals at the camp store offer opportunities to explore the park’s 7 miles of shoreline on the Rappahannock River, Deep and Mulberry Creeks, in addition to the eight varieties of wetlands and coastal agricultural fields.

 Belle Isle has seven miles of shoreline on the Northern Neck’s Rappahannock River and provides access to Mulberry and Deep creeks.
 The park lets visitors explore a wide variety of tidal wetlands interspersed with farmland and upland forests.
 It has a campground, three picnic shelters, hiking, biking and bridle trails, and motor boat and car-top launches.
 Belle Isle also offers overnight lodging at Bel Air and the Bel Air Guest House.
-Bicycle, canoe, kayak and motorboat rentals are available.
-Guests also enjoy the park’s universal access playground, boardwalk and fishing pier, and educational programs.
+Bicycle, canoe, kayak and stand-up paddleboard rentals are available.
+Guests also enjoy the park’s universal access playground, accessible floating kayak launch, boardwalk and fishing pier, and educational programs.
 The Bel Air historic area is ideal for weddings.